wvdijk/view-article-history/README.md

 Check NRC articles for Wordpress edits.

 # Todo
-Edit in Honk added.
-Adapted from the bookmarklet.
-Untested.
+Edit in Honk added (adapted from the bookmarklet).